ventus-ag/docs/_docs/tutorials/Istio.md

 tags: [ featured, tutorial, kubernetes, istio ]
 # permalink: /new-Linux-VM-using-Ventus/
 ---
-# Install and and use Istio in Kubernetes
+# Install and use Istio in Kubernetes
 {: .no_toc }
 ---